lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 So, I am practically allergic to the mere thought of trying to identify Good and Bad texts -- by my own instincts I will then end up only wishing to spend time on my Bad ones -- but I do feel like there is space here to distinguish between the **multiple** uses of literature.
 If there are **many** lists of Good Books, does that address the fundamental problem at all???

-## ballads make ideas catchy ##

-Jo Walton’s “single most quoted thing I have ever written” is a song “The Lurkers Support Me In Email” to the tune of “My Bonny Lies Over The Ocean” — because the tune makes the words more memorable, so if the idea itself sticks with you you now have a pre-packaged way to share it

-JUST LIKE what Hannah More does when she publishes hymns / the entire song market of the 18thC!!